vickneee/vickneee/README.md

 ## Hi 👋,

-I am Victoria, a web development student.
+I am Victoria, a web development student at Varia.

 ## Tools and Languages: